sansors/Easy_RGB_Genesis-MD_1/README.md

 # How to install step by step.

-## 1. Desoldering the FB9 fuse at the top of the motherboard.
+## 1. Desoldering the FB9 inductor at the top of the motherboard.

 ![Desoldering FB9 Image](https://github.com/sansors/Easy_RGB_Genesis-MD_1/blob/main/FB9_remove.jpg)